ChristopherMNeal/tap-room/README.md

 ## Description

 _This project was created for Epicodus bootcamp to show proficiency in React Fundamentals.
 The application is for a tap room store to list their available kegs on tap with descriptions, prices, and remaining pints.
-The user has full CRUD functionality on the products._
+The user has full CRUD functionality on the taps._

 ## Project Layout Diagram